It’s time to draw the line between boys and men.

 Finally, if you never learned to do your duty in a timely fashion as a child, save your children from the misery it has brought you by teaching them to develop habits that your parents failed to teach you.

-Recently, I was asked to speak to a group of teenage boys on the subject of Becoming Men.
+Recently, I was asked to speak to a group of teenage boys on the subject of Becoming a Man.
 It turned out quite well, and so I am making it available to you.
 It is the kind of message that would be good for your teenagers to hear for themselves, boys and girls alike.
 It will also prove profitable to many adults who are still struggling with the will to suffer the pain of responsibility.
-Look for it on our order form.
+Purchase the MP3 CD of Becoming a Man here!